Tuxdude/repobuddy/repobuddy/tests/list.md

 3. Create a lock file in one thread, and try to acquire the lock file in a second instance, while the first instance releases the lock. check if the file is removed.
-4. Create a lock file in one thread, try to delete the file in another thread.
+4. With the lock file held, delete the file, create another instance of the same lock file, still holding the lock.
 5. Create a lock file in a directory with no write permission.

 Arg Parser